chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

 ---
 title: "Transformers From Scratch in Chapel and C++, Part 2"
-date: 2025-11-05
+date: 2025-12-11
 tags: ["User Experiences", "Language Comparison", "Performance", "Benchmarks"]
-summary: "An Attempt at Implementing a Transformer Using Chapel: Performance Comparison with C++ (and PyTorch) on Single- and Multi-Threaded CPUs"
+summary: "Comparison of transformers in Chapel, C++, and PyTorch focusing on multi-threaded CPUs"
 authors: ["Thitrin Sastarasadhit"]
-draft: true
 ---

 ### Introduction

-his is the second part of the series.
-If you're just joining us, you may want to check out the previous part, where we explored the experimental methodology and the first test, Small-Size Model on a Single Thread.
-In this part, we focus on the second test, Full-Size Model on Single and Multiple Threads, and discuss the productivity of Chapel in developing this project.
+This is the second and final part of this series, which studies the expression of transformers in Chapel and C++, comparing to Python.
+If you're just joining us, you may want to check out the [previous article]({{<relref transformer-part1>}}), where we explored the experimental methodology and the first test, running a small-size model on a single thread.
+In this part, we focus on the second test, which uses a full-size model on single and multiple threads, while also discussing the productivity of Chapel in developing this project.

 ### Full-Size Model on Single and Multiple Threads

 In this test, we moved our experiment to Machine B and set the model to full-size, as it has enough memory.
 The C++ version is integrated with OpenMP to enable multi-threaded computation, and for Chapel, multiple language features such as `forall`, `coforall`, and custom iterators were used.
 The parallel algorithms used in both C++ and Chapel are exactly the same.
 Synchronization happens at the end of each layer in both the forward pass and backward pass.
 The degree of parallelism for each layer is estimated individually to achieve the best performance on Machine B; for example, Softmax performs best on 68 cores, while LayerNorm performs best on 52 cores.

-To see the gained speed-up, all models were tested with both single-thread and multi-thread on Machine B. The benchmark was conducted in the same way as on Machine A, but with only 40 iterations instead, as single-thread benchmarking took a while.
+To see the gained speed-up, all models were tested with both a single thread and multiple threads on Machine B. The benchmark was conducted in the same way as on Machine A, but with only 40 iterations, as the single-threaded benchmarking took a while.
 The detailed data from this experiment can be viewed in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/15OgtaSJbzP82hHbCX5l9eBHmcuK-GTmn3bShM3-8Fxc/edit?usp=sharing), and all implementations can be obtained from [this GitHub link](https://github.com/markthitrin/Transformer/tree/MultiThread)

 #### Result of Forward Pass

+Now, it can be seen in Figures 4 and 5 that both PyTorch versions gain a huge advantage from having an optimized linear algebra library integrated into the model, resulting in better performance in the Linear and Multihead-Attention layers.
+Nevertheless, they still lost to Chapel and C++ on other layers.
+Although it might seem unfair to compare the Chapel and C++ versions, which are written from scratch, I think it is still a good idea to have existing frameworks as reference.

   {{< figure src="each-single-forward.png" class="fullwide"
   caption="**Fig. 4.** Time spent on each layer (in microseconds) during a single forward-pass training iteration for each model, measured on Machine B (single-threaded) using the full-size model configuration.">}}